wolfd/Mobile-Proto-16/lesson 1/README.md

 This says that all classes `extend`ing `Vehicle` must implement `turnOn`.
 Why doesn't Vehicle implement `turnOn`?
 Well, what a vehicle must do to turn on depends on what kind of vehicle it is!
 The implementation would be quite difficult for a `Car` as opposed to a `Boat`.
 (Boats turn on, right?)

 Note that the `Car` and `Boat` classes would both have the inhereted method `getWheels()`, so you wouldn't have to implement it repetitively in each subclass.

-* You can no longer initialize instances of the `abstract` class.
+However, you cannot initialize instances of the `abstract` class.
 Using the above example:

 ```
 public class Car extends Vehicle {